sofa-framework/doc/plugins/usual-plugins/multithreading/parallelmeshspringforcefield.md

 <!-- generate_doc -->
 # ParallelMeshSpringForceField

-Parallel stiff springs acting along the edges of a mesh
+Parallel stiff springs acting along the edges of a mesh.

 ## Vec1d